-Investing in ophthalmology and optometry EHR software is one of the most significant business decisions you’ll make for your practice.
-Once you hit that “go-live” button, it’s critical to invest time and resources for optimizing your EHR system.
+Investing in ophthalmology and optometry EHR and practice management software is one of the most significant business decisions you’ll make for your office.
+Before you sign on the dotted line, looking for a system that focuses on your future goals, not immediate needs, is critical.

 Now that you’ve decided to add an EHR and practice management system to your optometry or ophthalmology practice, don’t forget to focus on one of the most critical requirements for a successful outcome—selecting and managing your EHR implementation project team.

 Is your eye care practice providing excellent patient care and bringing in positive cash flow?
 Many businesses struggle to accomplish these goals side by side.
 It's always one or the other until they learn how to use eye care EHR data mining to drive revenue effectively.

 Managing an environmentally friendly optometry office where hundreds of patients each month move seamlessly from check-in to check-out is much easier when you invest in your business and use an optometry EHR that works as you do.
 Efficiently managing patient flow impacts staff performance, patient experiences, and revenue growth.

 Eye care EHR patient portals have become increasingly widespread in recent years.
 Patient portals that integrate easily with ophthalmology and optometry EHR software, such as MaximEyes.com’s all-in-one system, provide the most options for increasing connectivity, improving patient engagement and patient satisfaction, and reducing patient care costs.

 Is your staff spending too much time re-entering patient information from paper to computer at check-in?
 It’s time to create a positive experience for your office and patients and move from paper forms on clipboards to digital patient intake forms.